 Saline Drops & NoseFrida

 Did you know that babies don’t master breathing through their mouths until they are 4 to 5 months old?
-Imagine if they were to have a cold how difficult it would be for them to breathe through their nose!
-Even after 4 to 5 months time, it’s difficult for any baby to sleep soundly when congested.
-Babies also don’t have the ability to blow their nose for relief so we have to help with the stuffiness.
-I personally recommend using the NoseFrida and saline spray (which comes in the NoseFrida Kit package) to help when your baby is congested.
+Imagine if they were to have a cold, how difficult it would be for them to breathe through their nose!
+Even after 4 to 5 months, it’s difficult for any baby to sleep soundly when congested.
+Babies also can’t blow their noses for relief, so we must help with the stuffiness.
+I recommend using the NoseFrida and saline spray (which comes in the NoseFrida Kit package) to help when your baby is congested.

 Elevate the Head

-If your baby is having trouble sleeping, I suggest elevating the head of his/her crib (or bed) to help him/her sleep at a slight incline.
+If your baby is having trouble sleeping, I suggest elevating the head of their crib (or bed) to help them sleep at a slight incline.
 This can help with drainage and relieve your baby’s postnasal drip.
-You can do this by placing a couple of towels or books under the head of the mattress so that the baby’s head is higher than his/her body.
+You can do this by placing a couple of towels or books under the head of the mattress so that the baby’s head is higher than their body.